Akashr-18/End-to-End-Diamond-Price-Prediction/README.md

 # About The Project

-The objective of this project is to forecast the price of diamonds by considering their diverse characteristics, including Color, Clarity, Cut, Table, Depths, and Dimensions.
+The objective of this project is to forecast the price of diamonds by considering their diverse characteristics, including Color, Clarity, Cut, Table, Depths, and Dimensions. carat - Weight of the diamond cut - Quality of the cut(Fair, Good, Very Good, Premium, Ideal) color - Colour of the diamond, from J (Worst) to D (Best) clarity - How clear the diamond is, from I1 (Worst) to IF (Best) x - Length in mm y - Width in mm z - Depth in mm depth - Total depth percentage.
+Formula =z / mean(x,y) table - Width of top of diamond relative to the widest point price - Price in US dollars

 # Dataset Used